garraflavatra/webtrees-media-folder-import/README.md

 Go to the administration panel, select a tree and click on the "Media object" link under "Add unlinked records".
 Select "An entire folder on the server".

 You can now specify the name of the folder which contains the files that you want to import.
+Subdirectories are not included.
+If an included file is already exists as a media object in your tree, it will be skipped to prevent double media objects.
 It's also possible to search for a folder by using the autocomplete feature.

 Additionally, specify the title you want to give your imported media objects.
 The following replacements will be performed: